Skip to Content

 a momcation can be a time reconnect

 On trip to Washington, DC, I used part of that free afternoon to schedule a meeting with an editor I used to do quite a bit of writings for and wanted to reconnect with.
-It was great to hear about his latest work and tell him what I’m doing and interested in these days.
+On a Chicago sojourn I managed a quick afternoon coffee with one of my oldest friends.

 3. Do something for yourself